StrangeRanger/bash-style-guide/content/aesthetics.md

 As mentioned in the [Preface](../README.md#preface), this guide strives to be as objective as possible by providing well-founded reasons for each recommended practice.
 However, some practices are purely stylistic and may vary based on personal preference or specific project requirements.

 This section addresses these aesthetic choices and offers guidelines for maintaining a consistent and visually appealing script.
-Where applicable, the guidelines include explanations of their advantages over alternative practices.
+Where applicable, the guidelines will include explanations of their advantages over alternative practices.

-For style guidelines that are less subjective and have a greater impact on the script's functionality, please refer to the [Style](style.md) section of this guide.
+For guidelines that are less subjective and have a greater impact on the script's functionality, please refer to this guide's [Style](style.md) section.

 ## Indentations

 Indentations primarily come in two forms: tabs and spaces.
-While both can be used to indent code, spaces are generally preferred.
+While both can be used to indent code, spaces are generally preferred over tabs.

 /// admonition | Guidelines
     type: info